NathanRael/NathanRael/README.md

 - 🌱 I’m currently learning **Next js and Java**

-- 👨‍💻 All of my projects are available at [https://nathanrael-portfolio.netlify.app](https://nathanrael-portfolio.netlify.app)
+- 👨‍💻 Some of my projects are available at [https://nathanrael-portfolio.netlify.app](https://nathanrael-portfolio.netlify.app)

 - 💬 Ask me about **React js and Python**